ioccc-src/winner/1993/dgibson/README.md

-# Best Abuse of the C Preprocessor:
+# Best Abuse of the C Preprocessor

 David Gibson
 University of Cape Town